ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 Each of these goal sets is 1-solvable because it contains only 1 element. *S* is therefore 2-solvable.
 Furthermore, it can't be 1-solvable because it contains more than 1 element.
 Its optimal score is therefore 2, and `1210` is an optimal guess.
 We also note that none of the elements of *S* is an optimal guess, as each one partitions *S* into goals sets such that the set with 2 black hits and 2 white hits has 2 elements.

 Our definition of an optimal guess focuses on the worst case.
-For example, the code that you will write can be used to show that the initial goal set has an optimal score of 5.
-This means that there is a strategy to break any code in at most 5 guesses.
+For example, the program that you will write can be used to show that the initial goal set has an optimal score of 5.
+This means that there is a strategy to break any code within at most 5 guesses.
 This definition is not the only way of defining optimal guesses.
-For example, we might consider finding a strategy that minimizes the *expected* number of guesses, assuming codes are chosen randomly with uniform distribution.
+For example, we might consider finding a strategy that minimizes the *expected* number of guesses, assuming codes are chosen randomly with uniform distribution by the codemaker.
 However, this assumption might not be valid when the codemaker is human.
 Defining optimality based on the worst case avoids the need to make any assumptions about how the code is chosen.

 ### 1.3.
 Specific Requirements